Case Study: Coppa Butchery and AgriForaging Compliance Services

 Placement

-Vacuum and cooling are placed to keep travel clean and to give inspection a clear view of what matters.
+Vacuum and cooling are used to keep the travel clean and to give the inspector a clear view of what matters.

 Route